 McCorvey coached at Tennessee for five years (1999-03).
 With him heading the running game, the Volunteers had a 46-14 record.
 He helped guide Tennessee to the 2000 Fiesta Bowl, 2001 Cotton Bowl, 2002 Citrus Bowl, and 2002 and 2003 Peach Bowls.
 Tennessee won three consecutive New Year’s Day Bowl games from 2000-02 as well.

 Under McCorvey’s leadership, Tennessee maintained the school’s reputation of having an outstanding rushing attack.
 The Volunteers led the SEC in rushing in 1999, averaging 191.3 yards per game.
 His work helped tailback Travis Stephens pace the SEC in rushing yards (1,464) in 2001.

 One year prior, McCorvey helped tailback Travis Henry finish second in the league and 14th in the nation in rushing yards (1,314).
-Another of his protegés was Jamal Lewis, who finished in the top five on the Tennessee career rushing list and was the No. 5 overall pick of the 2000 NFL draft.
-Lewis had an All-Pro career in the NFL.
+Another of his protegés was Jamal Lewis, who finished in the top five on the Tennessee career rushing list and was the No. 5 overall pick of the 2000 NFL Draft.

 Prior to joining the staff at Tennessee, McCorvey worked one season at South Carolina, where he served as the wide receivers coach in 1998 under former Tiger assistant coach Brad Scott.